Decades of product knowledge are walking out the door.

 Ask Graybeard

-A security director needs to add a credential, audit a camera that's offline at night, or understand what an error code on the access panel actually means.
+A facilities manager needs to figure out why a door reader went offline overnight, what an error code on the fire panel actually means, or how the thermostat schedules a weekend setback.
 The integrator is two states over.
 The manual is somewhere on a shared drive nobody updates.

-The integrator relationship doesn't go away.
+The integrator relationship does not go away.
 It gets better.
 Your team stops calling about routine questions, so the calls that do happen are the ones that actually need a truck.

 • Cited from the manufacturer.
 Not a forum, not a guess.